boost/consyncful/README.md

 end
 ```

-## Limitations

-### Locales
+### Using Locales for specific fields

-Current Consyncful only uses one globally configured locale to map the data to the database.
+If fields have multiple locales then the default locale will be mapped to the field name.
+Additional locales will have a suffix (lower snake case) on the field name. e.g title (default), title_mi_nz (New Zealand Maori mi-NZ)

 ## Development